 1530s, "to draw off or out, to use up completely," from Latin exhaustus, past participle of exhaurire "draw off, take away, use up, empty," from ex "off" (see ex-) + haurire "to draw up" (as water), from PIE *heusio- "to scoop."
 Meaning "make weak or helpless, as by fatigue" is from 1630s.
 Related: Exhausted; exhausting; exhaustible.

 "waste gas," 1848, originally from steam engines, from exhaust (v.).
 In reference to internal combustion engines by 1896.
-Exhaust pipe, which carries away waste gas or steam, is by 1889.
+Exhaust pipe, which carries away waste gas or steam from an engine, is by 1849.